 A Shopify to WooCommerce migration usually starts with a renewal invoice.
-A Shopify Basic plan, plus Shopify Payments fees, plus a few paid apps, and the annual total quietly creeps past $4,800.
-That is the moment most store owners ask the same question: can we move to WooCommerce without breaking everything?
+The plan fee is rarely the problem on its own.
+It’s the plan plus transaction fees on any gateway that isn’t Shopify Payments, plus a stack of app subscriptions that each looked small when you added them.
+That’s the moment most store owners ask the same question: can we move to WooCommerce without breaking everything?

 Yes.
-The work breaks down into a repeatable workflow: products, customers, 18 months of order history, the reviews your team spent years earning, and SEO redirects so Google doesn’t drop you off a cliff.
+The work breaks down into a repeatable workflow: products, customers, order history, the reviews your team spent years earning, and SEO redirects so Google doesn’t drop you off a cliff.

 Migrations always feel riskier than they are.
 Inventory is live, customers are shopping, orders are flowing, and the idea of touching any of it makes people anxious.
 That deserves a reasonable response: a plan, a parallel-run window, and a clean cutover.

-In this guide, we’ll walk through the full process: the pre-migration audit, Shopify exports, WooCommerce setup, field mapping via Product Importer Deluxe, customer and order imports, review migration, the SEO redirect map, and the DNS cutover.
+In this guide, we’ll walk through the full process: the pre-migration audit, Shopify exports, WooCommerce setup, the product import and its field mapping, customer and order imports, review migration, the SEO redirect map, and the DNS cutover.
 Most stores under 5,000 products finish in a half day to a full day of hands-on work.

-Most “Shopify to WooCommerce migration” articles are written by paid migration services or hosting companies.
-This one is written from the plugin side, covering the export and import workflow that moves your data cleanly without outsourcing the job.
+Most guides on this topic are written by paid migration services or hosting companies.
+This one is written from the data side, covering the export and import workflow that moves your store cleanly without outsourcing the job.
 For the wider toolset, see our WooCommerce migration resources.

 Table of Contents